The State Bar evaluates whether a single activity is approved for Minimum Continuing Legal Education (MCLE) credit using the following factors:

 AFTER EVENT:

-1. Record of attendance/Sign-up Sheet (Please don’t delete any columns or rows.
-Leave them blank if they are not applicable to your event.)
+- Record of attendance/Sign-up Sheet (Please don’t delete any columns or rows in any of the tabs.
+Leave them blank if they do not apply to your event.)

 Please review the MCLE Frequently Asked Questions for additional information.